7 Best UV Resistant Plastics For Outdoor Applications

 HDPE

-HDPE’s easy moldability, toughness, and low cost make it ideal for packaging applications like jerry cans, drums, fruit juices, crates, bottles, industrial bulk containers, etc. It is also utilized for consumer goods applications like kitchen wares, ice trays, food packaging, dustbins, etc.
+HDPE’s easy moldability, toughness, and low cost make it ideal for packaging applications like jerry cans, drums, fruit juices, crates, bottles, industrial bulk containers, etc. It is also used for consumer goods like pipes, kitchen wares, ice trays, packaging, dustbins, etc.

-Other significant applications include industrial uses, cable protection, large inspection chambers, gas, water, and sea downspout, several applications in the automotive industry, telecommunications cables, and pipes & fittings.
+Other significant applications include industrial uses, cable protection, large inspection chambers, gas, water, and sea downspouts, several applications in commercial vehicles like trucks, cars, and buses, telecommunications cables, and pipes & fittings.

 Polyetherimide

-The common PEI applications are automotive and aerospace parts, electrical components and covers, heat shields, temperature sensors, and engine components.
+The typical PEI applications are automotive and aerospace parts, electrical components and covers, heat shields, temperature sensors, and engine components.

 Polyphenylene Sulfide